Struct hashbrown::hash_table::HashTable

 let got = libraries.get_many_mut(keys.map(|k| hasher(&k)), |i, val| keys[i] == val.0);

-// Duplicate keys result in None
+// Duplicate keys result in a panic!

 let keys = ["Athenæum", "Athenæum"];